nadav-dav/rekuire/README.md

 <br/>

-for more examples, I recommand you to checkout the spec file :)
+for more examples, I recommend you to checkout the spec file :)

 <br/>
 - - -